 We will not accept any paper application materials or paper updates to your application; please do not send them.
 Paper materials and updates will not be retained or reviewed by the Admissions Committee and will be discarded.
 Any updates must be submitted electronically by emailing email@example.com (please familiarize yourself with our policies on updating your application).

-Each applicant must complete all sections of LSAC Flexible Application; please make sure to complete each section.
+Each applicant must complete all sections of the LSAC Flexible Application.
+Please make sure to complete each section.
 There is only one application for all applicants to the JD program.
-You will have the opportunity to indicate whether you are applying Early Decision or Regular Decision in the application.
+You will have the opportunity to indicate whether you are applying Early Decision (including through the Chicago Law Scholars Program) or Regular Decision in the application.

 In addition, please note that an affirmative response to any portion of the Character and Fitness questions on the application will not automatically disqualify a candidate from admission.
 Rather, in those cases, the Dean of Admissions will review the affirmative response and determine if further review is necessary.
 If further review is necessary, the Dean of Admissions will convene a committee composed of the Deputy Dean, the Dean of Admissions, the Dean of Students, the Dean of Career Services and the Chair of the Faculty Admissions Committee.
 The committee will evaluate the facts, seek additional information as appropriate, and determine if the applicant may be considered for admission at the Law School.
 The Dean of Admissions may also consult as needed with the Office of the General Counsel.